-You can configure backup for selected fabric, from Fabric window, similarly you can configure backup on Fabric Overview window, Choose Fabric Overview > Actions on main window, click Backup Fabric.
+You can configure backup for selected fabric, from Fabric window, similarly you can configure backup on Fabric Overview > Actions on main window, click Backup Fabric.

 You can back up all fabric configurations and intents automatically or manually.
 You can save configurations in Cisco Nexus Dashboard Fabric Controller, which are the intents.
 The intent may or may not be pushed on to the switches.